phantom4o/test/README.md

 }

 ```
-- connect the aside menu buttons with there sections
 - add the cetf inside the file
-- fix the aside so it doesnt look its floading for no reason when i scroll pass nav
+- make it so the code can work on google and safari for the phone flie and js flie.
+PC version is Done.
+- fix the bg version size of the text on sec6 pholders p.